AlextheYounga/ai-course-creator/storage/prompts/system/outlines/tune-skills.md

-The following is a list of required skills for mastery of {topic}.
-Please study these skills, and we will use them to create course material when prompted.
+We are creating an outline for a series of courses.
+The following yaml section is a list of required skills for mastery of {topic}.

 Skills:
 ```yaml